IDMNYU/DM1143-Ideation-and-Prototyping-FA17-Duff/schedule.md

 ### DM-UY 1143 Ideation and Prototyping
 ##### Fall 2017 • De Angela L. Duff • Tuesdays and Thursdays • 2:30-4:20pm • 2MTC MAGNET 811
-# DRAFT FORM - NOT FINAL
 # Schedule

-_Gitbook is the official source for all dates and assignments; the syllabus is NOT.
+Gitbook is the official source for all dates and assignments; the syllabus is NOT.
 The syllabus provides a general overview and guideline for the course.
 The website is a living, dynamic document.
-Active learning requires flexibility and the investigation of unforeseen paths which may diverge from the specifics outlined below._
+Active learning requires flexibility and the investigation of unforeseen paths which may diverge from the specifics outlined below.

 **All dates and assignments are subject to change at the discretion of the professor!
 Gitbook and slack are the official sources for all dates and assignments.**